 Download PDF (782 KB)

-Student Services Directorate is committed to supporting the academic growth and welfare of both Bahrain Polytechnic staff and students, through the provision of a wide range of support services.
+Student Affairs Directorate is committed to supporting the academic growth and welfare of both Bahrain Polytechnic staff and students, through the provision of a wide range of support services.

 Student Service is aligned with Bahrain Polytechnic’s Mission, Vision and Values through providing support for the development and sustainability of lifelong learning.